 Types of electric toothbrush

-The second broad type of brushes are sonic brushes.
-These vibrate rather than rotate, the idea being that they hit certain specific frequencies that break down plaque and help to drive toothpaste between your teeth.
-Philips Sonicare brushes are the best-known examples of this.
+The second broad type of brushes are sonic.
+These vibrate rather than rotate, the idea being that they hit certain frequencies that break down plaque and help to drive toothpaste between your teeth.
+Philips Sonicare brushes are the best-known examples.

-Finally, there are a few more recent brushes in a third category, but they're much less common: ionic brushes.
-We've reviewed the Sanyei Ion-Sei, which claims to use a UV LED to generate ions to stop bacteria from growing in your mouth in the first place.
-It's a promising idea, but still early days, and so it's far from widespread - which means it's hard right now to judge if it's anything more than marketing hype.
+Finally, there are a few more recent brushes in a third category, but they're much less common: ionic.
+We've reviewed the Sanyei Ion-Sei, which claims to use a UV LED that generates ions to stop bacteria from growing in your mouth.
+Clinical studies have shown good results but it's still early days for the technology.

 Different brushes handle it in different ways, but the core functionality of most apps is to monitor where in your mouth you're brushing the most (and the least) and give you tips on how to give yourself a more thorough clean.
-The Oral-B Genius 9000 does this in a slightly awkward way by using your phone's camera to monitor your brushing, but newer brushes like the Kolibree Ara use built-in sensors to detect the brush's position in your mouth.
+The Oral-B Genius 9000 does this in a slightly awkward way by using your phone's camera to monitor your brushing, but newer brushes like the Oral-B Genius X and the iO use inbuilt sensors to detect the brush's position in your mouth.

-Most also include games which make them ideal for kids.
-These might encourage kids to move the brush to a new spot in their mouth to collect coins or something similar, teaching them good brushing technique in a way that's a bit more entertaining than usual.
+Most, like the new Colgate E1, also include games which make them ideal for kids.
+These might encourage kids to move the brush to a new spot in their mouth to collect virtual coins or something similar, teaching them good brushing technique in an entertaining way.
 As you'd expect, there'll also be all sorts of stats tracked so you can monitor your progress and how often you brush.

-Even if an app doesn't appeal, there are a few other key features you might want to look out for in a brush.
-The big one is probably a pressure sensor: this allows the brush to alert you (either with a light or a change in the vibrations) when you're pressing down too hard with the brush, potentially damaging your teeth and gums.
+Even if an app doesn't appeal, there are a few other key features you might want to look for in a brush.
+One is a pressure sensor: this means that the brush will alert you (either with a light or a change in vibrations) when you're pressing down too hard with the brush, potentially damaging your teeth and gums.

-Finally, look for brushes with multiple speeds - especially if you have sensitive teeth - as these will allow you to adjust the power to suit your preferences.
-That's especially useful if you'll be sharing the brush with other family members (though please remember to get your own brush heads!).
+Finally, look for brushes with multiple speeds or modes - especially if you have sensitive teeth - as these will allow you to adjust the power to suit your preferences.
+It's especially useful if you'll be sharing the brush with other family members (though please remember that everyone needs their own brush heads!).

-Battery might not be an obvious concern when it comes to a toothbrush, but if you don't have a convenient charging socket in your bathroom than it could make a massive difference to quality of life.
-A long enough battery life will also save you from worrying about bringing the charger with you on holiday.
+The battery might not be an obvious concern when it comes to a toothbrush, but if you don't have a handy charging socket in your bathroom, it could make a massive difference in terms of day-to-day convenience.
+A long enough battery life will also save you from having to bring a charger with you on holiday.

-Top brushes should last a couple of weeks of daily use, and we wouldn't recommend buying anything that won't run for at least a week when used twice daily.
-For added convenience some modern brushes will charge by USB, which at least gives you more options for topping them up while travelling, and might compensate for a lower battery life.
+Top brushes should last for a couple of weeks of twice-daily use, and we wouldn't recommend buying anything that won't run for at least a week.
+Even better, some modern brushes will charge by USB, which at least gives you more options for topping them up while travelling, and might compensate for a shorter battery life.

 Replacement brush heads

-Finally, brush heads.
-There are two elements to this.
-First up, what sort of choice of brush heads do you get?
-With a big brand like Philips or Oral-B, odds are you'll be able to choose between brush heads designed specifically for whitening, gum care, sensitive teeth, or more.
+There are two considerations with brush heads.
+First, what choice of brush heads will you get?
+With a big brand like Philips or Oral-B, odds are you'll be able to choose brush heads designed specifically for whitening, gum care or sensitive teeth.
 With a smaller brand, you're likely to be more limited.

-Price is also a big factor here.
-Expensive as the brush itself may be, if it lasts for a while the bigger cost could end up being replacement brush heads.
-Again, the big brands have the edge here: thanks to bulk they can sell brush heads for less, and you can usually find third-party replacements for even less.
-Smaller brands like Kolibree and Sanyei just can't compete here.
+Price is also a key factor.
+While the brush itself may be expensive, the bigger cost could end up being replacement brush heads.
+Again, big brands have the edge here: thanks to bulk manufacturing, they can sell brush heads for less, and you can usually find third-party duplicates at even better prices.
+Smaller brands like Sanyei just can't compete here.